The Complete Beginner's Path

 Domain randomization50%

 VLAs as a bridge: VLMs pretrained on internet images already understand real-world visual features.
-When a VLA uses a pretrained vision encoder, the reality gap narrows dramatically — the encoder has already seen millions of real kitchens, tables, and cups.
+When a VLA uses a pretrained vision encoder (SigLIP trained on 10B+ image-text pairs), the reality gap narrows dramatically — the encoder has already seen millions of real kitchens, tables, and cups.
+The visual features it extracts from a simulated scene are close to what it would extract from the real scene, because it learned to represent semantics, not pixel statistics.

 Check: What is domain randomization?